ngexp/hydrator/README.md

 }
 JSON;

-// The class has the same data structure as the json data. class User
+// The class structure is the same as the JSON data. class User
 {
   public string $name;